Shantanu

-The ruler was the youngest son of King Pratipa of Hastinapura and had been born during the latter's latter years.
-His eldest brother, Devapi, had leprosy, and had given up his inheritance to become a hermit.
-The middle son, Bahlika, (or Vahlika) abandoned his paternal kingdom, and had started living with his maternal uncle in Balkh, subsequently inheriting his kingdom.
+Shantanu was the youngest son of King Pratipa of Hastinapura and had been born during the king's later years.
+His eldest brother, Devapi, had leprosy, and had given up his rightful claim before becoming a hermit.
+The middle son, Bahlika (or Vahlika), abandoned his birth kingdom, and had started living with his maternal uncle in Balkh, subsequently inheriting his kingdom.
 Shantanu, thus, ascended the throne of Hastinapura.

-He is best known for being the father of Bhishma (also known as Devavrata), among the mightiest warriors of the epic.

 Etymology

-The meaning of the name can be explained by nirukti available in Adi Parva, through which Sri Nityānanda Miśra elaborates its meaning as "the one who amplifies sukha (happines) for others".
+The meaning of the name can be explained by nirukti available in Adi Parva, through which Sri Nityananda Mishra elaborates its meaning as "the one who amplifies sukha (happiness) for others".
 Monier-Williams translates śaṁ-tanu as "wholesome for the body".

 The Sambhava Parva of Mahabharata says that the old men of his kingdom who were touched by this monarch not only felt an indescribable sensation of pleasure but also became restored to youth.
 Therefore, this monarch was called Santanu.